 Remember to always bring a change of dry clothes in case something should happen and you get wet.
 Rainwear takes up little space and is also good to always have with you.

-Choosing a tent site Choosing a tent site is an art.
-You often discover when you pitch your tent that there was a better place a short distance away.
+Choosing the perfect tent-site is an art.
+You often discover after you pitch your tent that there was a better place a short distance away.
 Start looking for a tent site in time, while it is bright.
 It is harder to find a place if you are stressed and the sun is starting to set.

 Start by finding out if you can camp on the site.
 Sometimes there are nature reserves or bird sanctuaries or other things that make it forbidden.
 Also read about the right of public access so you do not violate this.
 A good tent site is a flat surface on either a cliff or in grass.